MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 #### Prerequisites

-Raise a [**ticket**](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F) with MCT support team requesting KeyStore file for your existing mobile application or to create a new one if you do not have an existing mobile application for your instance.
+Raise a [**ticket**](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F) with MCT support team requesting KeyStore file in case you wanted to have an update for your existing mobile application.

 #### Part 1: Steps to Generate Android App Bundle